fbgallet/roam-extension-live-ai-assistant/README.md

 ### Chat inline (in blocks) with your AI Assistant

-The Chat panel is now the easiest way to have ephemeral or deep conversations with your AI assistant.
+The Chat panel is now the easiest way to have ephemeral or deep conversations with your AI assistant and allow easily to switch from Chat interface to Roam blocks by saving current conversation in Roam blocks on demand, or continue any existing conversation.
+A saved conversation is just a block including `#liveai/chat`: direct children blocks are the conversation turns.

 But you can also easily continue any conversation with an AI Assistant inline in Roam blocks (or switch at any moment to chat interface):